ntuanhung/ntuanhung.github.io/_posts/2018-12-18-build-tf-from-source-on-windows.md

 date: 2018-12-18
 ---
 # 0. Environment
-  * I verified the following steps on Windows Server 2012 R2 (Standard) 64bit
+  * I verified the following steps on Windows Server 2012 R2 (Standard) 64bit with Microsoft Visual Studio Community 2015 Update 3 and TF 1.12 version.

 # 1. Prerequisite
 **(Note that, doing the following process step-by-step)**
 ## 1.1.
+OS environment
 Windows 64bit might be 7 or newer.

 ## 1.2.
 Install Python 3
 Install a Python 3.5.x or Python 3.6.x **64-bit** release for Windows at [here](https://www.python.org/downloads/windows/).